Darep/Preview/README.md

 # Preview

-Simple single file client-side gallery for smartphone layout mockup images, wireframe images or any images.
+Preview your smartphone layout mockup or wireframe images in the browser!

-iPhone: Tap on the screen to change the image.
+Tap on the screen to change the image

 ## Setup